stevekirks/deckgl-trips/README.md

 ```

 ### Data format
 Sample data is stored in the `public/data` folder.
-Not all service stops are shown, only a handful of the most popular ones.
+Not all bus/ferry stops are shown, only a handful of the most popular ones.
+If you wish to use different data, the `app-config.ts` file contains labels and URLs that you can update.